FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 With that in mind, taking snapshots for an Application Device is a bit different from taking a snapshot for an Instance Device.
 For example, taking snapshots of an Application Device will have the same user experience as taking a snapshot of a cloud instance.
 However, since an Instance Device is typically closely coupled with the owner instance, there is a slightly different procedure.
 We will cover both below.

-#### Creating Snapshots for Cloud Instance
+#### Creating Snapshots for Cloud Instance and Application Device

 ![Image showing the options in the sidebar for managing Node-RED instances in FlowFuse.](./images/instances-option-in-sidebar.png){data-zoomable}
 *Image showing the options in the sidebar for managing Node-RED instances in FlowFuse.*

-1. Log in to your FlowFuse account and navigate to the instances by clicking on **"Instances"** in the sidebar.
+1. Log in to your FlowFuse account and navigate to the instances by clicking on **"Instances"** in the sidebar, or if you want to create a snapshot for an Application Device, click on **"Devices."**
-2. Click on the instance you want to create a snapshot for.
-This will take you to the instance management interface, which includes different tabs for various settings.
+2. Click on the instance or device you want to create a snapshot for.
+This will take you to the management interface, which includes different tabs for various settings.

 ![Image showing the option to switch to the Snapshots tab in FlowFuse.](./images/option-to-switch-to-snapshots-tab.png){data-zoomable}
 *Image showing the option to switch to the Snapshots tab in FlowFuse.*